sonyxperiadev/MultimediaForAndroidLibrary/README.md

 # Multimedia for Android Library Readme

 # Description
 Multimedia for Android Library contains a application level media player.
-It provides a familiar and easy to use way to playback MPEG-DASH streaming content.
+It provides a familiar and easy to use way to playback MPEG-DASH streaming content, HTTP and local playback.

-# Support
+# Content support
-Multimedia for Android Library support:
-  * Containers: MPEG4 and PIFF 1.1 and 1.3.
+  * Containers: MPEG4 (not fully supported), PIFF 1.1 and PIFF 1.3.
   * Codecs: H264, H265 (if availble) and AAC.
-  * Subtitles: SMPTE-TT and GRAP
+  * Subtitles: SMPTE-TT
-  * DRM: Marlin and PlayReady (if availble)
+  * DRM: Marlin and PlayReady (DRM support is not availble on all devices)
-  * MPEG-DASH: DASH264, DASH265 and Iso On-Demand
+  * MPEG-DASH: DASH264, DASH265

 # Developer Guide
+The library requires API level 19 (KitKat) or above.
 The included Demo Application show the Library in full use.
 However the Library is very easy to use and should be very familiar to anyone that has worked with Android MediaPlayer.
 Below is a very short example.
 ```
 import com.sonymobile.android.media.MediaPlayer;